Iowa Autism Council

 - Individuals with recognized expertise in utilizing best practices for diagnosis intervention, education, and support services for individuals with autism

-- Individuals providing residential services for individuals to autism
+- Individuals providing residential services for individuals with autism

 - Mental Health professionals with background or expertise in a pertinent mental health field such as psychiatry, psychology, or behavioral health